Hospital waits can be 'devastating'

 "For those who told their stories, this measure is unlikely to hold much meaning.
 Instead, most people measured their wait in terms of the impact on their day to day life, their finances, their relationships, their careers and their independence."

-The Welsh Government said it had been open about the challenges faced by the NHS in Wales and acknowledged some patients had been waiting longer than is acceptable.

-"We are working with health boards to make improvements and our investment in the Welsh NHS has never been higher," said a spokesman.
+The Welsh Government said it had been open about the challenges faced by the NHS in Wales and added its investment in the Welsh NHS has never been higher.

+Mr Gething acknowledged waiting list targets are being missed and defended the Welsh Labour Government which has overseen the Welsh NHS since devolution in 1999.

+"I can never say that I'm satisfied with the current position that we have," he told BBC Radio Wales.